stuntrally/stuntrally3/Developing.md

 - learn about Ogre-Next used in SR3 or other libraries etc
 - fork SR3 code and start your own project (license required: GPLv3 or newer) based on it

+## SR3 ToDo

+Many _ToDo_: tasks are added around here BTW of topics.
+Shorter, fast updated list with more is on [Roadmap](https://stuntrally.tuxfamily.org/wiki/doku.php?id=roadmap).
+And more in oldest [Task list](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php) with good info (sort by P, 1 is most important).

 ## IDE

-Recommended, for having e.g. go to definition, find references:
+Recommended all in one tool, having e.g.: go to definition, find references, debugging etc.
 ### [Qt Creator](https://www.qt.io/download)
 Easier to set up first, CMake is integrated.
 Fast, but less options.

 ### [VSCodium](https://github.com/VSCodium/vscodium/releases)
 Used by CryHam, needs more to set up.
-Info on [my guide](https://cryham.tuxfamily.org/cpp-guide/#VSCodium).
+More info on [my C++ guide](https://cryham.tuxfamily.org/cpp-guide/#VSCodium).
 Search in all files works super fast.
 Many extensions available.

 Extensions needed at least: